Theodor Benfey: Career

 In 1839, Benfey published his first major work, his Griechisches Wurzellexikon (Lexicon of Greek Roots).
 This work brought him degree of financial and professional success, and enabled him to marry Fanny Wallenstein in 1840.
 In 1842, The Institut de France awarded Benfey the prix Volney for his Lexicon, which brought him international recognition in the world of philology and comparative languages.
 By this time, Benfey had been working at the University of Gottingen as an unpaid privet-docent for over 8 years, and despite his experience and publications, he had never been granted a paid position.
 Younger, less accomplished lecturers were promoted and hired ahead of him, leading many to believe that this was a purposeful snub, and a display of prejudice against Benfey's Jewish religion and heritage.
-When the university's snub became more widely know, it sparked an international controversy, and the university was subsequently shamed into offering him a tenured position.
+When the university's snub became more widely known, it sparked an international controversy, and the university was subsequently shamed into offering him a tenured position.
 Instrumental in securing Benfey a position was Alexander von Humboldt, a famous 19th century naturalist and explorer, who was particularly close to the Prussian monarch Frederick William IV.
 Alexander's brother Wilhelm von Humboldt had also been an accomplished linguist, and had recently died.
 Alexander showed religious tolerance towards Judaism, and petitioned the University for a tenured position on Benfey's behalf.

-The much-deserved promotion to a paid, entry-level "assistant-professor" (Professor extraordinarius) did not come until 1848, and only when Benfey and his family had converted from Judaism to Christian protestantism.
+The much-deserved promotion to a paid, entry-level "assistant-professor" (Professor extraordinarius) did not come until 1848, and only when Benfey and his family had converted from Judaism to Protestant Christianity.
 It has been surmised that Benfey's conversion was not sincere, and that was made mainly for social advantages.

 From this time Benfey's attention was principally given to Sanskrit.
 In 1848 he became an assistant professor, and published his edition of the Samaveda; in 1852–1854 his Handbuch der Sanskritsprache ("Manual of Sanskrit"), comprising a grammar and chrestomathy; in 1858 his practical Sanskrit grammar, afterwards translated into English; and in 1859 his edition of the Panchatantra, with an extensive dissertation on the fables and mythologies of primitive nations.
 All these works had been produced under the pressure of poverty, the government, whether from parsimony or from prejudice against a Jew, refusing to make any substantial addition to his small salary as an assistant professor at the university.

 At length, in 1862, the growing appreciation of foreign scholars shamed it into making him a full professor, and in 1866 Benfey published the laborious work by which he is on the whole best known, his great Sanskrit-English Dictionary.
 In 1869 he wrote a history of German philological research, especially Oriental, during the 19th century.
 In 1878 his jubilee (50th anniversary) as doctor was celebrated by the publication of a volume of philological essays dedicated to him and written by the top scholars in Germany.
 He had designed to close his literary labours by a grammar of Vedic Sanskrit, and was actively preparing it when he was interrupted by illness, which terminated in his death at Göttingen.